hubject/opcp/OPCP-1.0.0/docs/handling-of-ids.md

 ## PCID (Provisioning Certificate Identifier)

 PCIDs in the definition of ISO-15118 are represented by the WMI (3 Characters) of the OEM, followed by 14 alphanumeric characters which uniqly identifies the vehicle and an optional check digit/alpha.
-The Hubject Plug and Charge ecosystem check all incoming IDs to match the following expression: `^[a-zA-Z0-9]{17,18}$`
+The Plug and Charge ecosystem check all incoming IDs to match the following expression: `^[a-zA-Z0-9]{17,18}$`

 ABNF from VDE-AR-E 2802-100-1:2019-12 (en)
 `<PCID>` = `<WMI>` `<OEM's own unique ID>` `<check digit>`